conery/dexter/docs/budgets.md

-# Envelope Budgeting with Double Entry Bookkeeping
+# Envelope Budgeting with Dexter

-In this section we introduce a new approach to envelope budgeting in a double-entry accounting system.

-The philosophy is to allocate income to "envelopes" or "buckets" for different expense categories.
+[Envelope budgeting](https://en.wikipedia.org/wiki/Envelope_system) is a systen where income is allocated to "envelopes" or "buckets" for different expense categories
 When an expense is incurred, it should be paid for out of the corresponding envelope.

 The idea is that when we go to make a purchase and there is not enough money in an envelope we should rethink our plans.